-Taylor v Spectrum Health Primary Care Partners, 323155 (December 10, 2015), app lv app pdg.
+Taylor v Spectrum Health Primary Care Partners, 323155 (December 10, 2015), lv dn \\\\ Mich \\\ (2016).
 Employer reserved for itself sole discretion to determine existence of "unethical behavior" justifying summary termination.
-Provided that employer follows procedures outlined in contract, plaintiff has no basis to dispute this determination and the possibility of review by an arbitrator, like the possibility of judicial review, is foreclosed.
-Since arbitrators derive authority from parties' contract and arbitration agreement, they are bound to act within those terms.
-Employer's termination decision did not give rise to a "dispute" and plaintiff cannot seek review of this decision by an arbitrator.
+Provided employer follows procedures in contract, plaintiff has no basis to dispute determination and possibility of review by arbitrator, like possibility of judicial review, is foreclosed.
+Since arbitrators derive authority from contract and arbitration agreement, they are bound to act within those terms.

+Employer's termination decision did not give rise to "dispute" and plaintiff cannot seek review of this decision by arbitrator.